 Notice that it is written icoFoam on the applications line.
-The fluid part of the domain uses as mentioned before the icoFoam to solve the solution but in the end it does not matter since the solver is started by conjugateHeatFoam.
+The fluid part of the domain uses as mentioned before the icoFoam to solve the solution.
+By removing the regionCoupling boundary conditions and replace them with a icoFoam friendly boundary conditions allows the user to run the fluid part of the domain separately.